avalon-lake-tech/mrbeast-scripts/README.md

 ## Linux Setup

 This include organizing workspaces, accessing applications easily, and personalizing themes and settings to align with the project's needs and the user's workflow within the Linux environment.

+## Linux Automation
+This Bash script automates new user setup on Linux, including default password assignment, background image download, and GNOME desktop configuration.
+It prompts the user to change their password on the first login and ensures proper file permissions.
+Customizable options include the default password and background image URL.